Lead Technical Artist

 What do you do at Splash Damage?

-I'm an environment artist, but have been known to be a jack-of-all-trades.
-For instance, since I joined SD I've been quite heavily heavily involved with performance optimisation and tool workflow.
+I'm the lead technical artist, but have been known to be a jack-of-all-trades.
+For instance, I joined SD and an environment artist but was fell into being quite heavily heavily involved with performance optimisation and tool workflow.

 Why did you want to work in the games industry and how did you get started?